 We create clear pathways for our students based on close consultation with our feeder schools, close scrutiny of Junior School results and students’ performance in the Academy's benchmark tests.

-Those students who should go on to achieve 8 A* to C at GCSE will be in the Academy’s North band.
-The students who could achieve 8 A* to C at GCSE but may benefit from additional support and intervention are placed in the Academy’s West band.
-Those students who would benefit from extra support will be placed in our nurture group, the East Band.
+Those students who should go on to achieve 8 Grades 5-9 at GCSE will be in the Academy’s George band.
+The students who could achieve 8 Grades 5-9 at GCSE but may benefit from additional support and intervention are placed in the Academy’s Salter band.
+Those students who would benefit from extra support will be placed in our nurture group, the Academy Band.

-We have a specialist Arts group, North Arts, for students who are particularly talented in the Performing Arts.
+We have a specialist Arts group, for students who are particularly talented in the Performing Arts.
 These students receive an extra lesson of Dance, Drama or Music each week.
 This creates a pathway into the Performing Arts at an early age for our students and reflects our underlying principles as reflected in the quote from Michael Alexander.
-It has also increased our numbers in the North Band which reflects our drive to improve students performance in GCSE subjects.
+It has also increased our numbers in the George Band which reflects our drive to improve students’ performance in GCSE subjects.

-In 7 East students are taught for 20 periods of the week by the same teacher, whilst also supported by a specialist subject teacher in English, Mathematics, Science, Humanities and ICT.
+In 7 a small number of students are taught for 20 periods of the week by the same teacher, whilst also supported by a specialist subject teacher in English, Mathematics, Science, Humanities and ICT.
 This creates an environment that allows a real focus on the development of the essential skills of literacy, numeracy, independent learning and working with others.

-A West 4 group has been established to support students who benefit from additional English and Mathematics.
+A Salter 4 group has been established to support students who benefit from additional English and Mathematics.

 |Subject||Time allocation for North and West (number of 50 minutes lessons)||North 5||Time allocation for East/Nurture Group and West 4 (number of 50 minute lessons)|